yeiniel/rest-hal-test-tools/README.md

 projects without problems.

 ## Example Usage
-The following code demonstrate howto use the library:
+The following code demonstrate how to use the library:

 ```javascript
 const ava = require('ava');